interlink-project/interlink-project/docs/environments/overview.md

 * linux or macOS:

     ```sh
+    # create a parent directory
-    mkdir interlink && cd interlink #Important because "make setup" will create directories on parent
+    mkdir interlink && cd interlink
+    # clone the main repository
     git clone https://github.com/interlink-project/interlink-project && cd interlink-project
+    # clones all the github repositories in the parent folder
     make setup
-    ```

-    To START all containers:
-    ```sh
-    # from /interlink-project
+    # here you need to create the .secrets files in the backend-auth and interlinker-googledrive folders.
+    # start the containers
-    make up # will last couple minutes
+    make up
     ```

     To STOP all containers: